There are two main types of lung cancer:

 - Losing weight for no obvious reason.
 Feeling extremely tired (fatigue).

 - The ends of your fingers change shape – they may become larger or rounder, known as ‘clubbing’.

 It is widely known that smoking is the biggest risk factor in contracting lung cancer.
 Nine out of 10 people who get lung cancer are smokers or ex-smokers.
 However, people who don’t smoke can still develop lung cancer.
 Passive smoking slightly increases the risk of getting this cancer.
 Older people are more likely to be diagnosed with lung cancer, and if you have a close family member who has had this type of cancer it may also increase the risk.
 There are also environment factors that may increase the risk of lung cancer.
 These are being:

 High concentrations of radon gas, which is found naturally in some areas of the country.

 · Asbestos, which was used in certain jobs, such as the building industry.
 Its use is now banned in the UK.

 · Air pollution.
 Recent research shows that air pollution can cause lung cancer.

-Treatment for lung cancer depends on the type of lung cancer, where it is, it’s size, whether it has spread, and your general health.
+Treatment for lung cancer depends on the type, where it is, it’s size, whether it has spread, and your general health.
 For more information about the treatment options available visit Cancer Research UK’s website.

 Annie came to Penny Brohn UK to help her take back control after being diagnosed with lung cancer.
 Read Annie’s story.